akaliutau/akaliutau.github.io/README.md

 # Personal website

-This repository contains the source code and assets for my personal website
+This repository contains the source code and assets for my personal website.

+The site itself can be found here: [https://akaliutau.github.io/](https://akaliutau.github.io/)

 ## File structure